angusjf/angusjf/content/blog/elixir-vs-rust-compilers.md

 ---
+{
-title: Rust Compiler Speed Case Study
+  "title": "Rust Compiler Speed Case Study", "img_url": "/images/rust-vs-elixir.webp",
-img_url: /images/rust-vs-elixir.webp
-img_alt: Bar chart showing speeds of the rust and elixir compilers
+  "img_alt": "Bar chart showing speeds of the rust and elixir compilers", "date": "2023-03-01",
-date: "2023-03-01"
-seo_description: "A comparison of the Elixir and Rust compilers."
-summary: "A comparison of the Elixir and Rust compilers"
+  "seo_description": "A comparison of the Elixir and Rust compilers.", "summary": "A comparison of the Elixir and Rust compilers", "tags": [ "rust", "elixir" ],
-tags: ["rust", "elixir"]
-hidden: false
+  "hidden": false
+}
 ---

 # Rust Compiler Speed: A Real World Case Study